 From Toasting to Tahini: Unlocking Maximum Flavor Potential

-- 1 cup toasted sesame seeds
+- Soak 1 cup toasted seeds in 2 tbsp lemon juice for 10 minutes

 Spice It Up: Creative Ways to Add Sesame to Your Everyday Cooking